 A spatial interaction between location A and B can occur only if three fundamental conditions are met:

 - Transferability.
-Transport infrastructures (modes and terminals) must be present to support an interaction between A and B. Also, these infrastructures must have a capacity and availability which are compatible with the requirements of such an interaction.
+Transport infrastructures (modes and terminals) must be present to support an interaction between A and B. Also, these infrastructures must have a capacity and availability compatible with the requirements of such an interaction.